-INDOOR RECREATION SPACES AND SPORTS COMPLEXES
+INDOOR AND OUTDOOR RECREATION SPACES AND SPORTS COMPLEXES

-Indoor Recreation Spaces and Sports Complexes shall be allowed to open according to the gathering size guidelines above while following the State Fire Marshal guidelines for "Indoor and Outdoor Sports, Racing."
+Indoor and Outdoor Recreation Spaces and Sports Complexes shall be allowed to open according to the gathering size guidelines above.

-- Individuals are encouraged to maintain a six foot distance between each other at all times, unless fully vaccinated. - Events are limited to timed, seated, ticketed events. - Face coverings are required for all attendees and spectators unless fully vaccinated. - Youth and recreational sports must follow the general and sport-specific guidelines put forth by the LHSAA.
+• Youth and recreational sports must follow the general and sport-specific guidelines put forth by the LHSAA.
 Collegiate sports must adhere to both City and conference general and sport-specific guidelines.